How Psychologists with Positive Behaviour Support Expertise Transform NDIS Clients' Lives

 The Role of Psychologists in Positive Behaviour Support

 Psychologists who specialise in Positive Behaviour Support conduct comprehensive behavioural assessments to identify the underlying causes of certain behaviours.
-They use this insight to create tailored intervention plans.
+They use this insight to create personalised intervention plans.
 Positive Behaviour Support plans may involve teaching coping mechanisms, modifying environments to reduce stressors, and training caregivers to reinforce positive behaviours at home and in community settings.

 By working closely with the individual and their support network, Positive Behaviour Support psychologists foster long-term behavioural improvements that enhance the person's overall wellbeing and ability to engage meaningfully in daily activities.